way2up/flutter_crud/flutter_tutorial/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. install Flutter;
+2. install android studio;
+3. install plugins in (android studio) or (VS code) flutter and dart;
+4. create virtual device;
+5. create project and run it;